delphidabbler/codesnip-faq/SourceCode.md

 **Which compiler is needed to compile CodeSnip?**

 CodeSnip is written in Delphi Object Pascal.
 The current code base is compiled using Delphi XE.
-See [FAQ 11](#faq-11) for a  explanation.
+See [FAQ 11](#faq-11) for an explanation.

 Some other utilities are also needed.
 See the "Build Tools" section of [`Build.html`](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Build.html)<sup>1</sup> for details.